BojoteX/GetFP/README.md

 ![Flight Plan Remarks](https://github.com/BojoteX/GetFP/blob/main/simbrief.jpg?raw=true)

 ## Description
 GetFP is a simple utility tool designed to streamline the process of downloading your Simbrief most recent MSFS flight plan directly into Microsoft Flight Simulator.
-It simplifies the workflow for sim pilots who would like to start from a custom GATE or RAMP.
-Just include the GATE number in the Simbrief Flight Plan remarks and the utility will automatically create a .FLT file with the custom start location. for GATES simply use GATE D42 or GATE D 42 in a single line.
-For RAMP you'll use RAMP 32 or RAMP A23.
+It simplifies the workflow for sim pilots who would like to start from a custom GATE or PARKING stand.
+Just include the GATE number in the Simbrief Flight Plan remarks and the utility will automatically create a .PLN file with the custom start location. for GATES simply use GATE D42 or GATE D 42 in a single line.
+For PARKING you'll use PARKING XX or PARKING YY where XX or YY are the numbers that correspond to the actual parking location.
+Same applies to GATES.
+You'll need to know the GATE number (or LETTER + NUMBER) you want to start from.

 ## Features
 - Download MSFS flight plan from SimBrief with custom start location.
 - Supports both MS Store and Steam versions of MSFS.
 - Option to include or exclude SID/STARs in the downloaded flight plan.
+- Integrates with FSAutoSave for seamleass Save/Resume flights with MSFS ATC enabled.

 You can download the source and run the Python script or simply download the release version (.exe)